intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker/README.md

-export SPARK_HOME=the root directory of Spark export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package MASTER=... dataDir=the directory containing corpus and relations of WikiQA glovePath=the file path to GloVe embeddings
+export SPARK_HOME=the root directory of Spark export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package MASTER=... dataDir=the directory that contains corpus and relations csv files listed above glovePath=the file path to GloVe embeddings

 ${ANALYTICS_ZOO_HOME}/bin/spark-shell-with-zoo.sh \